astronomer/docs/learn/airflow-executors-explained.md

 If a worker node is ever down or goes offline, the Celery executor quickly adapts and is able to assign that allocated task or tasks to another worker.

 If you're running native Airflow, adopting a Celery executor means you'll have to set up an underlying database to support it (RabbitMQ/Redis).
-The Celery executor is available as part of the [Celery provider](https://registry.astronomer.io/providers/apache-airflow-providers-celery/versions/latest) and must be installed separately from core Airflow.
+The Celery executor is available as part of the [Celery provider](https://registry.astronomer.io/providers/apache-airflow-providers-celery/versions/latest) and may need to be installed separately from core Airflow.

 :::info